-Your body makes many forms of CK, including CK-MB.
-CK is found in the heart, muscles, and other organs including the small intestine and uterus.
-If you have a heart attack, injured heart muscle cells release CK into your blood.
+Your body makes 3 forms of CK, including CK-MB.
+CK is found in the heart, muscles, and other organs including the small intestine, brain, and uterus.
+If you have a heart attack, injured heart muscle cells release CK-MB into your blood.

 Because many tissues contain CK, high levels of CK can be a sign of a variety of problems.
 Higher CK-MB may point more specifically to heart damage.